Sailing on the Tide

 Racing

 Taking part and completing the course is more important than winning.
-Depending on demand we may put on an introduction racing session.

-The races will either be handicap or pursuit races.
-They are open to adults and older youth.
+Races are open to adults and youth.

-Dates for Racing in 2024
+Dates for Racing at Arnside in 2026

 Spring Series